Newington, Swale: History

 Newington acquired its name (Newetone) in Saxon times meaning 'New Town' built on an old one.

 The Roman Watling Street runs through the village.

 The ancient settlement was rediscovered in 2019 and is the site of late Iron Age remains dating from 30BC and a Roman town.
 An archaeological dig covering 18 acres and carried out by SWAT Archaeology has found, among others, iron furnaces and pottery kilns as part of a manufacturing site, a Roman temple (Watling Temple), a seven metre wide Roman road and thousands of pottery remains.
 The newly discovered road predates Watling Street and takes an alternative route.
 The wealth of objects uncovered means analysis is ongoing (June 2021).

 It was also possibly the site of the lost Roman station Durolevum.
 The remains of a Roman villa were discovered at Boxted Farm, Newington in 1882.

-One of the earliest references to Newington comes from a charter c1131 regarding Sheppey Monastery.
+One of the earliest references to Newington comes from a charter c.1131 regarding Sheppey Monastery.
 It refers to Aveline, the mother of Richard de Lucy of Newington, Kent.

 Amateur historians belonging to Newington History Group work to research, record and protect the village history and heritage.
 Their annual Heritage Open Days event draws villagers and visitors from across north Kent and their history and nature walks aim to introduce Newington's attractions to a wide audience.